pafernanr/dynflowbrowser/README.md

   dynflowbrowser --search="label ~ Sync AND state = stopped AND result = error"
 ```

-### Web Interface

-Start the HTTPD service from the welcome screen or terminal browser:
-- Direct HTTP access on detected network interfaces
-- SSH tunnel support for remote access
-- Responsive layout with collapsible task hierarchies

 ## Exporting Tasks from Foreman Database

 For systems where `sos` is not installed or doesn't include dynflow data: